cosmos/sdk-tutorials/starport-blog/01-index.md

 This blog app will store data in a persistent key-value store.
 Similarly to most key-value stores, you can retrieve, delete, update, and loop through keys to obtain the values you are interested in.

-We’ll be creating a simple todo list app, so let’s define the first type, the `Post`.
+We’ll be creating a simple blog-like application, so let’s define the first type, the `Post`.

 ## x/blog/types/types.go